F3dai/f3dai.github.io/_posts/2020-11-29-chillhack-tryhackme.md

 Let's try executing /bin/bash:

-Welcome to helpdesk.
+<pre>Welcome to helpdesk.
 Feel free to talk to anyone at any time!

 Enter the person whom you want to talk with: d
 Hello user!
 I am d,  Please enter your message: /bin/bash</pre>